3 min read

 - Phishing attack stopped in its tracks.

-We were able to help our customer with their phishing problems by wrapping our HIPAA compliant email solution around their Office 365 setup.
-With proper preparation, we were able to setup Inbound Email security for their entire organization in under 30 minutes.
+We were able to help our customer with their phishing problems by wrapping our HIPAA compliant email solution around their Microsoft 365 setup.
+With proper preparation, we could set up Inbound Email security for their organization in under 30 minutes.